Dental Problems in Ancient Egypt

 The ancient Egyptians suffered a number of dental problems.
 The biggest problem they faced was dental wear.
 About 90% of mummies show significant evidence of dental wear, with many of them suffering severe wear that penetrated past the enamel, through the dentin, and into the soft pulp, the living part of the tooth.

 Egyptians didn’t suffer the same number of cavities that we did because tooth wear literally wore down their teeth faster than the cavities could develop.
-But when the tooth wear reached the pulp, teeth commonly became infected, and, because they didn’t have a root canal procedure to remove the infection, caused serious damage.
+But when the tooth wear reached the pulp, teeth commonly became infected, and caused serious damage.

 Gum disease was very common.
 Most Egyptians probably suffered from some degree of gum disease, and severe gum disease, which results in bone loss that can be seen in the remains, afflicted about 18% of the population.